raspberrypilearning/creating-resources/markdown.md

 ### Block quotes

-You can format text as a block quote by prepending each line with a `>` like so:
+You can format text as a block quote by beginning each line with a `>` like so:

 ```
 >The Raspberry Picademy is a free professional development experience for primary and secondary teachers, initially for those here in the UK.